atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ### Step 7: Test your setup

-Add some tasks (images or other data) to your Label Studio project and open a task in the labeling interface.
+Add some tasks (images or other data) to your Annotation Hub project and open a task in the labeling interface.
 The ML backend should now use your custom model to generate predictions.

 ### Common pitfalls

 - **Incorrect model path:** Ensure that the `model_path` in your labeling configuration exactly matches the filename of your model inside `/app/models`.
-- **Label mismatch:** Double-check that your labels in Label Studio match the classes your model predicts, or use `predicted_values` to map them.
+- **Label mismatch:** Double-check that your labels in Annotation Hub match the classes your model predicts, or use `predicted_values` to map them.
 - **Keypoints models and model_index:** If you use a keypoints model, you should specify the `model_index` parameter in each `Label` tag.

 </details>